lwjglgamedev/lwjglbook-bookcontents-leg/chapter23/chapter23.md

 ...
 ```

 Now that the infrastructure has been set-up we just need to define how objects will be selected.
-Before we continue you may notice, if you look at the source code, that the View matrix is now stored in the Camera class.
-This is due to the fact that we are reusing the view matrices sin several classes in the source code.
-Previously it was stored in the Transformation class,, but sharing this class around the code base would introduce too much coupling.
-The best place for this information to be is the Camera itself.
+Before we continue you may notice, if you look at the source code, that the View matrix is now stored in the ```Camera``` class.
+This is due to the fact that we werrecalculating the view matrix sin several classes in the source code.
+Previously, it was stored in the ```Transformation``` and in the ```SoundManager``` classes.
+In order to calculate intersections we would need to cerate another replica.
+Instead of that, we centralize that in the ```Camera``` class.
 This change also, requires that the view matrix is updated in our main game loop.

 Let’s continue with the picking discussion.
 In this sample, we will follow a simple approach, selection will be done automatically using the camera.
 The closes object to where the camera is facing will be selected.
 Let’s discuss how this can be done.